EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ---
 ## Ch.
 1: Footprinting

-### Q: What is footprinting and which goals does achieve?
+### Q: What is footprinting and which goals does it achieve?
 Describe the attack steps that should be performed.

 A: Footprinting is about **scooping out** your target of interest, understand everything **without sending a single packet** to your target.
 It enables attackers to create a near complete profile of an organization's security posture.